joseparreiras/retrack/README.md

 ### ✅ Selecting Journals

-Selection of journals is made by passing the *rankings* argument to the command above.
+The selection of journals is made by passing the _rankings_ argument to the command above.
 There are three options for selecting journals:

 1. Selecting a range of journals by their RePEc rank:

 Passing 2 arguments along with the option `--range` or `-r` will select the journals from the first to the second argument.
 For example, running the following command:

 ```bash
 python get_articles.py start_rank end_rank -r
 ```

 Passing 1 argument along with the option `--range` or `-r` will select the journals from the first to the `end_rank`.
 For example, running the following command:

 ```bash
 python get_articles.py end_rank -r
 ```

 2. Selecting a list of journals by their Repec rank:

 Passing a list of arguments along with the option `--list` or `-l` will select the journals with the specified ranks.
-This list must be separated by spaces and the *list* keyword (which necessarily comes at last) is used to indicate that the ranks are to be interpreted as a list.
+This list must be separated by spaces and the _list_ keyword (which necessarily comes at last) is used to indicate that the ranks are to be interpreted as a list.
 For example, running the following command:

 ```bash
 python get_articles.py  rank1 rank2 rank3 ... -l
 ```

 The `-list` option cannot be used together with the `-range` option and is taken as the default option if no option is specified.
 Therefore the above command is equivalent to running:

 ```bash
 python get_articles.py rank1 rank2 rank3 ...
 ```

 ### ❓ Other Arguments

 The program also takes the following optional arguments: